OffchainLabs/arbitrum-classic/docs/L1_L2_Messages.md

 In a future release, the base submission fee will be calculated using the 1559 `BASE_FEE` and collected directly at L1; underpayment will simply result in the L1 transaction reverting, thus avoiding the complications above entirely.

 ### Ticket Creation Failure: L2 Callvalue
 Likewise, a retryable ticket will fail to be created if insufficient callvalue is provided to L2 for execution.
-Note that this value can be supplied from the L1 transaction (recommended) or, if not supplied from L1, will be deducted from the sender's L2 account.
+Note that this value can be supplied from the L1 transaction (recommended) or, if not supplied from L1, will be deducted from the sender's L2 account (or its [L2 alias](#address-aliasing) if it is a contract).

 ### Retryable Transaction Lifecycle: